 North Terrace Campus - Semester 2 - 2016

 General Course Information

-Course Code NURSING 7107 Course Acute Coronary Care Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites NURSING 7108 Foundations of Cardiac Care Restrictions Available to M.NursSc students only Course Description This course provides foundation knowledge and skills which are fundamental for the development of advanced nursing practice.
+Course Code NURSING 7107 Course Acute Coronary Care Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites NURSING 7108 Foundations of Cardiac Care Restrictions Available to M.NursSc students only Course Description This course provides foundation knowledge and skills which are fundamental for the development of advanced nursing practice.
 The course consists of two sections.
 The first section describes the physiology, pathophysiology, assessment, and management of respiratory failure.
 At the completion of the course students will be expected to be competent to care for patients requiring non-invasive and invasive ventilation.
 The second section focuses on cardiac anatomy and physiology, electrophysiology, and the mechanisms, diagnosis, and management of cardiac arrhythmias, including the management of temporary and permanent pacing.

 Course Coordinator: Mr Adrian De Luca

 Course Coordinator: Adrian De Luca

 Student Liason Officer